SanderGielisse/Enderstone/README.md

-Note; This server software was written during pre-university college, at age 16 / 17.
+**Note; This server software was written during pre-university college, at age 16 / 17.
 It demonstrates good use of protocols and networking in Java, but note that lots of improvements are possible.
+With thousands of lines of codes, this project was one of my first large projects, made possible together with a good friend Fernando.
 This software will not be updated.
 The project is currently using Minecraft protocol version 47, which means that only Minecraft 1.8 clients will be able to connect.
+It works, but by far not all features have been implemented to make it actually usable.**

 Enderstone Server Software

 GLOBAL INFORMATION
 =========
-Enderstone is a project started by BigTeddy98 (Sander) and Ferrybig (Fernando).
+Enderstone is a project started by Sander Gielisse and Fernando.
 We are making an open-source Minecraft server with a custom API, without using any Mojang Minecraft Server code.

 LICENSE